The Chocolate Lady’s 2002 Vegetarian Peysekh Survival Guide

 The joyous Peysekh season is at our throats once again.
 In spite of the many restrictions associated with this holiday, it is an auspicious time eagerly anticipated.
 Here are some of the things I am especially anticipating this year.
 Don’t you feel sorry for the poor people who eat the same food all year round, and on the same dishes?
 What kind of life is that?

-Stocking up: you probably need more eggs that you are guessing, and less matse meal.
-Last year I bought 9 dozen eggs and would have used more if I had had more.
-While it is true that I rely on eggs and milkhiks at Peysekh, I insist that it is possible to be a vegan at peysekh as well.
-I even insist that you can do it without potatoes, though I never tried.
+Stocking up: You probably need more eggs that you are guessing, and less matse meal.
+Last year I bought 9 dozen eggs (I gave some away) and would have used more if I had had more.
+While it is true that I rely on eggs and milkhiks at Peysekh, I insist that it is possible to be a vegan at Peysekh as well.
+I even insist that you can do it without potatoes, though I would not choose to.

 There are some things I don’t use during Peysekh for practical reasons.
 I found I am much happier if I don’t bother with tomatoes during peysekh.
-Tomato season will come soon enough.
-This is the time to concentrate on the fresh green flavors of artichokes, parsley, dill, endive, locinato kale, and asparagus as well as chocolate, pistachios, beets, all sorts of potatoes, and strawberries.
+I also don’t use many spices.
+We have just had a wonderful winter filled with sauces of every kind and we are looking forward to the first fresh tomatoes of summer.
+This is a time to concentrate on the cooler greener flavors of artichokes, asparagus, turnip greens, locinto kale, celery, parsley and dill, and the intriguing flavors of chocolate, pistachios, beets, all sorts of potatoes and strawberries.

 This recipe is not a staple of the peysekh repertoire, but I associate both tea and eggs with the season, and it is great fun.